Chiang Mai to Lampang: A Weekend in Thailand’s Vibrant North

 For our trip from Chiang Mai to Lampang, we decided to rent a car.
 We found the roads were in great condition and the traffic was easy to navigate.
 As Thais drive on the same side as us (Aussies) it was a breeze.

 It takes about 90 minutes to get from Chiang Mai to the centre of Lampang.
-If you don’t want to drive, you can book a taxi for between $60-$80, less if you use InDrive and book in advance.
+If you don’t want to drive, you can book a taxi for between $60-$80, less if you use the InDrive app and book in advance.

 If you map your route carefully, you can include some impressive sites on the way to and from Lampang.